kelson8/FlaskWeb/README.md

 # About
 This website has docker support.

+The website now uses [Plyr javascript video player](https://plyr.io/) for the video player.
+ For now, I have disabled direct downloads of videos with this.

 I may use mariadb for the website also in the future.

 This is running with the waitress WGSI Server.